Holy Week: Eastern Orthodoxy

 In the Eastern Orthodox Church, the forty days of Great Lent end on the Friday before Palm Sunday.
-The two days that follow, Lazarus Saturday and Palm Sunday, form a transition to Holy Week, neither in Lent nor in Holy Week themselves, but in combination with Holy Week containing the continuing observances in preparation for Pascha (Easter), during which the faithful continue to fast.
+The two days that follow, Lazarus Saturday and Palm Sunday, form a transition to Holy Week, neither in Lent nor in Holy Week themselves, lightening the fast, with fish eggs being allowed on Lazarus Saturday, and fish on Palm Sunday, which is the lightest degree of fasting (in the modern Greek usage, fish is allowed on Palm Sunday only if the feast of the Annunciation has not happened yet).